VidyaV1993/AWS_IoTCore-ESP8266_Communication/README.md

-# AWS IoT Core - ESP8266 Communication
+# Control devices using AWS IoT Core - ESP8266 Communication

 This project illustrates how to set up a simple communication between AWS IoT Core and the NodeMCU ESP8266 board via WiFi and control the built in LED on the ESP8266 board from AWS IoT Core.
 I used Arduino IDE and MQTT Protocol for this purpose.